 Thankfully, according to Vigneswaran, the encouraging survey results reveal that for the majority of patients, the benefits of undergoing pleurectomy and decortication for pleural mesothelioma outweigh the risks.

-Contact Waters Kraus & Paul about a Mesothelioma Lawsuit
+Contact Waters Kraus Paul & Siegel about a Mesothelioma Lawsuit

-Contact Waters Kraus & Paul by email or call us at 800.226.9880 for a free consultation with an experienced asbestos attorney in our Los Angeles office.
+Contact Waters Kraus Paul & Siegel by email or call us at 800.226.9880 for a free consultation with an experienced asbestos attorney in our Los Angeles office.